Nether403/Webknot/docs/guides/FAQ.md

 ## 💾 Saving & Progress

-### Does LovaBolt save my work?
+### Does WebKnot save my work?
 Yes!
 Your progress is automatically saved every second to your browser's local storage.
 You can close the tab and come back anytime.

 ### Can I work on multiple projects?
-Currently, LovaBolt saves one project at a time in your browser.
+Currently, WebKnot saves one project at a time in your browser.
 To start a new project, you'll need to generate and save your current prompt first.

 ### What if I accidentally close the browser?
 No worries!
 Your work is saved automatically.
-Just reopen LovaBolt and you'll see your progress.
+Just reopen WebKnot and you'll see your progress.

 ### Can I export my project?
 You can copy your generated prompt and save it anywhere (Google Docs, Notion, text file).
 Project export/import feature is coming soon!